Followers

 Making of a Spy

-Just who recruited Lydia to espionage and how is uncertain.
+Who recruited Lydia for espionage, and how is it uncertain?
 What was her motivation?
 Her son’s military service?
 Concealed patriotism?
 Anger at the British occupation?
-Whether volunteer or recruit to espionage, she clearly became part of an established network.
-Despite lack of formal education, Lydia had a brilliant mind and was incisive politically and perceptive to things going on around her.
+Whether volunteering or being recruited for espionage, she clearly became part of an established network.
+Despite a lack of formal education, Lydia had a brilliant mind and was incisive politically and perceptive to things happening around her.
 She was gifted with a remarkable memory as well.
-Perhaps her greatest asset, at least for the service she would do for her country, was her unassuming demeanor.
+Perhaps her most significant asset, at least for the service she would do for her country, was her unassuming demeanor.
 The ability to hide in place.

 Lydia's family operated at the center of